 - Broke Millennial, by Erin Lowry

-- Read Your Way to Wealth in 2019, a summary of the best books of the year
+- Read Your Way to Wealth, a summary of the best books of the year

-- Finish 2019 with more peace and joy, by taking my 10-Week Debt-Free Christmas Challenge
+- Finish the year with more peace and joy, by taking my 10-Week Debt-Free Christmas Challenge

 - Earn Extra Money During the Holidays with Airbnb